p2rkw/xf86-input-mtrack/README.md

 **ThumbSize** -
 The minimum size of what's considered a thumb.
 It is expected that a thumb will be larger than other fingers.
-This is represented as a percentage of the touchpad height.
+This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
 Integer value.
 Defaults to 25.

 **PalmSize** -
 The minimum size of what's considered a palm.
 Palms are expected to be very large on the trackpad.
-This is an integer value representing a percentage of the height of the trackpad.
+This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
+Integer value.
 Defaults to 40.

 **ButtonEnable** -
 Whether or not to enable the physical buttons on or near the trackpad.
 Boolean